yariksav/vuetify-dialog/README.md

   ...
   actions: ['No', 'Yes']
 }
-// result will be 'No', 'Yes', or undefigned
+// result will be 'No', 'Yes', or undefined

 ```
 You can also send full button options